 \subsection{Fine-tuned VLMs}

 While pre-trained VLMs like BLIP-2 and Flamingo offer strong generalization, their performance in crash-specific scenarios is limited by the lack of domain-specific fine-tuning \cite{li2023blip, alayrac2022flamingo}.
 Fine-tuning VLMs on crash-specific scenes and annotations can enhance their ability to detect and describe complex crash events, addressing multimodal alignment issues \cite{wang2024name}.
 For instance, fine-tuning Video-LLaMA on datasets like DAD or BDD100K, with annotations for crash types, severity, and temporal dynamics, can improve temporal synchronization and feature extraction \cite{zhang2023video, yu2020bdd}.
 Techniques like LoRA (Low-Rank Adaptation) enable efficient fine-tuning of large models, reducing computational overhead while adapting to crash-specific contexts \cite{hu2021lora}.
 Recent work on VERA demonstrates the benefits of fine-tuning LLaVA-1.5 for explainable crash detection, achieving high AUC and BLEU scores \cite{wang2024name}.
-Future efforts should focus on curating crash-specific annotations, incorporating temporal models like TimeSformer or SlowFast networks to capture dynamic events \cite{arnab2021timesformer, zhao2017slowfast}.
-Such fine-tuned VLMs will enhance accuracy and robustness, particularly in challenging scenarios involving occlusions or low framerates, as discussed in Section~\ref{sec:challenges} \cite{tang2023video}.
+Future efforts should focus on curating crash-specific annotations, incorporating temporal models like TimeSformer or SlowFast networks to capture dynamic events.